FlowiseAI/FlowiseDocs/migration-guide/README.md

 ***

 Flowise typically offers backward compatibility, meaning its updates follow a continuous development path.
-However, to advance, it sometimes requires conceptual changes.
+However, sometimes there can be breaking changes.

-This section will show what versions required these changes.
+This section provides guidance when migrating to different breaking versions.

 ## Versions